QtKaii/2module-project/Lab9.md

 ### UI Testing
 #### What features are currently implemented (e.g., minimum clicks, recoverability, etc., see Lecture 9)?
 - Consistency
+- Guidance
+- Feedback
 - understandalbe path
 - Admin UI
-- Differentiate admin
-- seller UI
-- Labels
+- Diff Users(Selleres, Buyer and Admin)

 #### What needs to be added to our UI to enable these tests?